Who We Are

 Director of Chaverim and Outreach

 Eric is a graduate of SUNY-Albany and was ordained at the Hebrew Union College Jewish Institute of Religion in New York.
 Eric has served congregations in New York City; Jackson, MS; Teaneck, NJ; Newton, MA; and is currently the rabbi of Sha'arei Shalom in Ashland, MA.
 Eric facilitates Mussar groups throughout the Greater Boston area and in Western Massachusetts.
-He and his wife, Laura Kizner Gurvis are blessed with four children and two young grandsons.
+He and his wife, Laura Kizner Gurvis are blessed with four children and three young grandsons.

 Communications and Digital Associate